 Thursday November 7th was 77 degrees and virtually no daytime deer movement.
 A front moved in on Friday November 8th and brought rain all day with a high of 65.

 I was in my tree stand in full rain gear daydreaming when I turned around to see an Ohio giant staring at me from 40 yards away!
 He had snuck right up on me in the rain.
 He stared at me for about a second and a half, having caught me moving when I turned around.
 He blew once and took off through the saddle I was watching over.
 I looked at my watch after he was gone.
 The time was 11:38!
 Here is a trail cam pic of the giant that busted me.

-A good friend of mine came out to Ohio to join me on Friday night.
+A good friend of mine came out to join me on Friday night and he had a very positive Ohio deer hunting report.
 His first hunt was Saturday morning and it was a beautiful crisp morning in the 30s with a high of only 55 expected!
 This guy is not a trophy hunter, so when a young eight point gave him a broadside shot at 25 yards, it was lights out!
 I posted his pic at the end of the article.

 I had just rattled and grunted this guy in when I got the text from my buddy.
 I passed on harvesting him as I knew there were some absolute giants on this property.

 The deer movement on this day was unbelievable!
 We were seeing bucks chasing does everywhere!
 In the woods, in fields on the side of the road, everywhere!
 The Ohio rut was going full throttle and we could attribute the amazing daytime chasing to a 20 degree temperature drop in less than 48 hours!